mrfearless/APIInfo-Plugin-x86/README.md

 A plugin to populate the comments with windows api calls

+_Note:_ APIInfo plugin has been superseded by ThunderCls's xAnalyzer plugin.

+xAnalyzer supports both x86 and x64 versions of x64dbg.

+For more information, please visit: https://github.com/ThunderCls/xAnalyzer

 ## Features

 * Add windows api function definition information to the comments